cardinaldl/cardinaldl-docs/CLI/CDL-CLI-DOCS.md

 | `-w` | number | n/a | `1` |

 Maximum parallel workers for [`--full`](#full) listings.
 Only used with `--full`.
 An invalid value falls back to `1` with a warning.
+Use with care as having too many workers could result in issues.
+For example crunchyroll and hidive are happy with 3, but disney is only happy when using 1.

 #### <a id="jsonoutput"></a>`--jsonoutput`, `--jo`